 Asking your boss for a pay raise can be a challenging task, especially if English is not your first language.
 However, it’s important to remember that asking for a raise is a normal part of any job and can help you achieve your financial goals.
 In this article,

-I’ll provide you with 20 useful expressions to help you navigate the conversation with confidence, as well as some tips on how to ask for a pay raise in English.
+I’ll provide you with 20 useful expressions to help you confidently navigate the conversation, as well as some tips on asking for a pay raise in English.

 Ask your boss for a pay raise in English by saying, “I feel that my contributions warrant a raise” and “Can we discuss my salary?”
 Before asking for a raise, you must do research on industry standards, be confident, highlight achievements, and be open to negotiation.

-Now, let’s first learn 20 English expressions to appropriately ask your boss for a pay raise. later I’ll also provide some tips so that you can use these expressions at their best.
+Let’s first learn 20 English expressions to ask your boss for a pay raise appropriately. later I’ll also provide some tips so that you can use these expressions at their best.

 Table of Contents